rogerpadilla/nukak-website/docs/querying-querier.md

 ## Querier

 A `querier` is the `nukak`'s abstraction over database drivers to dynamically generate the queries.
-It allows to interact with the different databases in a consistent way.
+It allows interacting with the different databases in a consistent way.

 With a `querier` you can:
 - Manipulate the data related to all the `entities`.